 Direct Sunlight

-While these plants like bright light, they don’t do well with direct sun rays.
+While these plants like bright light, I find that they don’t do well with direct sun rays.
 If direct sun hits the leaves, it can kill the tissue and lead to discoloration.

 Move your plant out of direct sunlight to avoid this problem.